AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 **Note:** The protection period of preemptible instances can be configured only when the instances are created by calling API operations.
 For more information, see the description of the SpotDuration parameter in [RunInstances](/intl.en-US/API Reference/Instances/RunInstances.md) and [CreateInstance](/intl.en-US/API Reference/Instances/CreateInstance.md).

-## Will I be notified five minutes before a preemptible instance is released even if it does not have a protection period?
+## Will I be notified 5 minutes before a preemptible instance is released even if it does not have a protection period?

-Yes, you will be notified five minutes before a preemptible instance is released even if it does not have a protection period.
+Yes, you will be notified 5 minutes before a preemptible instance is released even if it does not have a protection period.

 ## Are fewer resources provided for preemptible instances with a protection period than for those without a protection period?